Skip to Main Content

 What do you find most interesting about your topic?

-Do you think about how you can best present the information to make the biggest impact on your readers?
+How can you best present the information to make the biggest impact on your readers?

 What sources are you using?
 Are they credible and peer-reviewed?